Tees to Tyne: first impressions (Chants from Walkabouts - 17)

 Of the respect for heritage.

-Wheat, rape and pines in the fields;
+Wheat, rape and pines in the fields.

 Estuaries guarded by shields;

-Long sandy beaches, and wide scenes;
+Long sandy beaches, and wide views.

-Rivers, in parts, licked by trees,
+Rivers, in parts, kissed by trees,

-Or fringed by boat clubs, wharfs, gantries,
+Or fringed by boat clubs, wharfs, gantries;

 And crossed by practical delights -